Demonstrate an understanding of the most effective way to listen to a child. #4689

 16. Demonstrates an understanding of content areas and how they relate to child development

-18. Demonstrate understanding of developing positive relationships with child care families
+18. Demonstrates understanding of developing positive relationships with child care families

 19. Demonstrate an understanding of the importance of schedules and consistency in a child care environment.